15 Odds and Ends

 You have come a long way.
 You can write programs with variables, control flow, functions, classes, containers, and file I/O. But there are practical gaps that come up in real programs.
 What if you need to terminate a program from deep inside a nested function call?
 What if you need to call a C library from C++?
 What if you need to convert between types safely, measure how long something takes, or generate random numbers?
-This chapter covers those remaining topics: exit() for program termination, extern "C" for C interoperability, C++ casting operators, the <chrono> time library, and the <random> library.
+This chapter covers those remaining topics: exit() for program termination, extern "C" for C interoperability, C++ casting operators, the <chrono> time library, the <random> library, the <cmath> math functions, a tour of undefined behavior, and a first look at debuggers.

 You already know that return 0; in main() ends the program successfully.
 But what if you need to stop the program from deep inside a function, not just from main()?